 Sicher schlafen: Die richtige Schlafposition für Babys

-The right sleeping position
+Sleeping safely: the right sleeping position for babies

 Should babies sleep on their stomachs, on their sides or on their backs?
 It used to be common practice for babies to sleep on their stomachs and this is what the experts advised.
 Because the assumption was that babies lying on their backs choke on their vomit.